kaonone/project-overview/README.md

 Individual nodes within these groups are called **sMPC Participants**.
 They hold key shares, participate in collective signing processes, and monitor network transactions for their assigned group.

-The **Node Interface** serves as an intermediary, augments original nodes to trigger specific logic upon receiving transactions and assisting in composing Mirrored Transactions.
+The **Node Augmentation** serves as an intermediary, augments original nodes to trigger specific logic upon receiving transactions and assisting in composing Mirrored Transactions.
 These transactions are pivotal for the **Peg In** and **Peg Out** processes, effectively mirroring assets between the Bitcoin Network and Kaon's Consensus Layer.

 To ensure deterministic transaction relaying and maintain process integrity, the **Cross Chain Mempool** leverages UTXO features.
-It acts as a conduit between sMPC Groups, Node Interfaces, and both networks, facilitating the broadcasting and detection of transactions, and acts as a State manager.
+It acts as a conduit between sMPC Groups, Node Augmentations, and both networks, facilitating the broadcasting and detection of transactions, and acts as a State manager.

 To maintain continuity across epochs, the system employs a process called **Sweeping**, which delegates BTC locks from the Validator and Witness Groups of the previous epoch to the sMPC Groups of the current epoch.